-Ref Green space Close proximity?
+Tuble . one 5: Green Fingers Ref Green space Close proximity?
 Special/locally significant?
-Local/not extensive tract?
-15. Woolmer Hill Recreation Ground ✓ An important community asset with facilities for rugby, hockey, football, cricket and athletics.
-It is a useable open space that provides for formal sporting activities, informal activities, boot camps and dog walkers The site lies within the Surrey Hills AONB and Countryside beyond the Green Belt. × 16.
-Woodland between Buffbeards Lane and Vicarage Lane , south of Holy Cross Hospital \checkmark An important green lung which contributes to the character of the landscape and townscape.
-It is also an important wildlife habitat (deer, foxes, badgers, birds). × 17.
-Woodland between Weydown Road and Bunch Lane \checkmark An important green screen, wildlife corridor and a vital green lung.
-Approximately half of the site is Ancient Woodland. × 18.
-Haste Hill Common \checkmark Valued locally as an important wildlife habitat and corridor including for dormice and bats. × 19.
-Swan Barn Valley \checkmark The attractive site is valued locally as a wildlife habitat and vital green lung for the town. × 20 Polecat Valley × Valued locally as an important wildlife habitat.as well as acting as a green lung for the town.
-It is also a very scenic area that is popular with walkers and cyclists. × 21.
+Designations/ Protections 30 15.
+Woolmer Hill Recreation Ground ✓ An important community asset with facilities for rugby, hockey, football, cricket and athletics.
+It is a useable open space that provides for formal sporting activities, informal activities, boot camps and dog walkers.
+The site lies within the Surrey Hills AONB and Countryside beyond the Green Belt.
+Surrey Hills AONB Countryside beyond the Green Belt Fields in Trust 16.
+Woodland between Buffbeards Lane and Vicarage Lane, south of Holy Cross Hospital ✓ An important green lung which contributes to the character of the landscape and townscape.
+It is also an important wildlife habitat (deer, foxes, badgers, birds).
+Countryside beyond the Green Belt Area of Strategic Visual Importance 17.
+Woodland between Weydown Road and Bunch Lane ✓ An important green screen, wildlife corridor and a vital green lung.
+Approximately half of the site is Ancient Woodland.
+Countryside beyond the Green Belt Area of Strategic Visual Importance 18.
+Haste Hill Common ✓ Valued locally as an important wildlife habitat and corridor including for dormice and bats.
+Green Belt Surrey Hills AONB Common land 19.
+Swan Barn Valley ✓ The attractive site is valued locally as a wildlife habitat and vital green lung for the town.
+Green Belt Area of Great Landscape Value National Trust owned 20 Polecat Valley × Valued locally as an important wildlife habitat.as well as acting as a green lung for the town.
+It is also a very scenic area that is popular with walkers and cyclists.
+Green Belt Surrey Hills AONB Partly within an SSSI Partly Ancient Woodland National Trust owned 21.
 Polecat Copse ✓ Recognised as an important wildlife habitat.as well as acting as a green lung for the town.
 It contains many Giant Redwoods, some of which are amongst the largest trees in England.
-Additionally, the grass clearing in Polecat Copse is used by both Shottermill Infant and Shottermill Junior schools for sports activities. × 22.
-Hindhead Common × Valued locally as an important wildlife habitat (SPA and SSSI), a green lung for the town and a popular recreational area for walkers, horse riders and cyclists.
-From the top hills there are stunning views to the north, sometimes as far as the Chilterns and to the south over the Weald to the South Downs.
-Gibbet Hill is of historic interest as the spot where many highwayman met their fate having held up the coaches running between the coast and London × 23.
-Grayswood Common \checkmark As a designated SNCI containing ancient woodland, this site is a valued wildlife habitat as well as acting as a vital green lung for the town. × 24.
-Sturt Farm (excluding the permitted development site) \checkmark The site forms part of an attractive landscape setting to the southern side of Haslemere and is rich in wildlife. ×
+Additionally, the grass clearing in Polecat Copse is used by both Shottermill Infant and Shottermill Junior schools for sports activities.
+Green Belt Surrey Hills AONB Partly Ancient Woodland National Trust owned